raspberrypilearning/jazzy-jumpers/en/step_9.md

 [[[generic-scratch-high-score]]]

-+ Add some more costumes to each of the sprites so that there are more possible colours to remember.
++ Add more costumes to each of the sprites so that there are more possible colours to remember.
 If you do, don't forget to update the code that chooses a random costume so that it chooses between all the available costumes including your new ones.

 + Add another sprite to represent a different part of the jumper to make the game even harder.
 Perhaps you could have sleeve colours, or a circle on the tummy?